-- Training materials (PPT with notes and related documentation for training) – for each training
+3. Training materials (PPT and related documentation for training) – for each training

-- Reports - Training/peer exchange sessions reports including activity evaluations per activity
+5. Training reports including activity evaluations per training

 Required qualifications and experience:

-- Demonstrate a solid knowledge of gender and inclusion issues in Ghana;
+▪ Demonstrate a solid knowledge of gender and inclusion issues in Ghana and gender

 Application file: Applications must include: